dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 Type "it" for more
 ```

 This allows us to see how many listings each host has, so we can see if a host has multiple listings or not which would allow us to see how much market domination there is or to see if hosts having multiple listings is common or not.
 So for example we would be able to see that user 84640349 has 3 listings.
+Basically we can see how many are individuals offering a single property versus more commercial hosts managing multiple listings.

 ### Find the average review_scores_rating per neighborhood, and only show those that are 4 or above, sorted in descending order of rating